vpnvipin7/imageProcessingK8s/k8s/README.md

     minikube start --memory=4000
 3) Run the enviorment command
     minikube docker-env
-4) For windows OS run eval cmd as bellow
+4) For windows OS run eval cmd as below
     @FOR /f "tokens=*" %i IN ('minikube -p minikube docker-env') DO @%i